kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

   <li><a href="https://web.dev/same-origin-policy">Same-origin policy</a></li>
 </ul>

-This is a big deal for me because it's a tangible step towards what I think is a huge area of potential innovation within technical writing: *making our documentation websites more of a two-way exchange of information*.
+Self-assessments are a big deal for me because it's a tangible step towards what I think is a huge area of potential innovation within technical writing: *making our documentation websites more of a two-way exchange of information*.
 The status quo in technical writing is a one-way flow of information.
-We, the technical writers, publish content to our documentation websites, and then have very little visibility into whether our audience is successfully receiving the knowledge that we're attempting to transfer.
+We, the authors, publish content to our documentation websites, and then have very little visibility into whether our audience is successfully receiving the knowledge that we're attempting to transfer.